yunseok/stupid-scripts/README.md

 My dad always asks me for help just to switch the window browser to the TV so he can watch stuff on the TV, I made a script to automate it so I don't have to get up and do it manually.

 I taught him the shortcut to do it but he always forget it for some reason...

+## SpyOnYourEx

+Script to spy on my ex-girlfriend by downloading her stories and her pictures automatically when she submit a new picture to instagram